-Obs id time mt fish cig cigprebl cens death

-1 66 0 6 2 8 0 0 0

-2 66 1 5 3 0 0 0 0

-3 66 2 4 3 0 0 0 0

-4 66 3 6 2 0 0 0 0

-5 66 4 9 2 5 0 0 0

-6 66 5 8 0 6 0 0 1

 Here outc=death, time=time and id=id with mt, fish and cig time-varying measurements of meat intake, fish intake and number of cigarettes per day (allowed to take different values for the same id over different values of time) which will be assigned in some order to cov1 through cov3.
 The variable cigprebl is a time-fixed covariate which might be assigned to fixedcov and which takes the same value across values of time for the same id.
-Finally, cens is a time-varying censoring indicator in the data setwhich is not referenced by the macroFor subject id=66, cens=0 at all times as this subject has the outcome of interest prior to the desired end of follow-up as specified by timepoints (here this is assumed to be at least 6 as this subject will count as having the event of interest within the desired follow-up time).
+Finally, cens is a time-varying censoring indicator in the data set, the model of which is not used in the parametric g-formula.
+However, in GFORMULA Macro Version 4.0, users need to specify a censoring variable (here, censor=cens) in order to compute nature course estimate via IP weighted method.
+For subject id=66, cens=0 at all times as this subject has the outcome of interest prior to the desired end of follow-up as specified by timepoints (here this is assumed to be at least 6 as this subject will count as having the event of interest within the desired follow-up time).
+When the parameter censor is left empty, the macro will compare the observed risk/mean with the natural course estimate by the parametric g-formula.

 The following is an example of records from the same data set for a different subject (id=1) who is censored prior to the desired end of follow-up (after time=4 covariate measurements yet before we would have measured time=5 covariates) such that time=4 is this subject’s last record in the data set.
 Here we have chosen to code death as missing for censored records such that these records will not be included in the estimation of death hazards.

-Obs id time mt fish cig cigprebl cens death

-1 1 0 6 4 12 0 0 0

-2 1 1 6 4 0 0 0 0

-3 1 2 6 2 6 0 0 0

-4 1 3 2 6 0 0 0 0

-5 1 4 5 3 0 0 1 .